cfebs/phpvm/README.md

     ln -s $PWD $HOME/.phpvm
     . ./scripts/phpvm

-Placing a ``.dev`` file in the ``~./phpvm`` directory will re-source itself before any command
+Placing an empty ``.dev`` file in the ``~./phpvm`` directory will re-source itself before any command

 More Writing
 ============

 PHP 5.4 includes a builtin web server which is fantasitc for this project.

-That means that users can pull down a version of php and with very simple PATH modification, get up and running even faster.
+That means that users can pull down a version of php and with very simple PATH modification and get up and running even faster.

 One big TODO is going to be refining PATH/bin management for the traditional php dev environment, which I am really not sure how to tackle yet.